KNR-Selfie/selfie_f1tenth/selfie_steering_sim/README.md

 Vehicle wheelbase in millimeters.

 `~max_steering_angle` (`float`, default: π/4)
-Maximum absolute value of the steering angle.
+Maximum absolute value of the steering angle, in radians.
 If there is a larger value present in an incoming command, it will be clamped.
+Set to zero to omit this constraint.

+`~max_steering_angle_velocity` (`float`, default: π) Maximum absolute value of the steering angle, in radians per second.
+If there is a larger value present in an incoming command, it will be clamped.
+Set to zero to omit this constraint.

 `~odom_frame` (`string`, default: odom)
 The name of the odometry frame.